seanbradley/tf/README.md

 # SETTING UP A WINDOWS MACHINE WITH WSL2 (WINDOWS SUBSYSTEM FOR LINUX) FOR A.I.
 AND DEEP LEARNING

+These instructions are for anyone interested in playing with the various libraries and frameworks for AI, ML, and Deep Learning on a consumer box with only one GPU running Windows as the underlying OS.
+If you're training large models, you'll likely be somewhat hamstrung if this is the only way you go about it.
+Leveraging Google Colab or Hugging Face would probably be a smarter way to roll.

+Interestingly, however, everyday, newer pre-trained models with smaller memory footprints are being released so having the option of playing with and tweaking these on your localhost seems useful--for educational purposes if nothing else.

 The utilities for AI and ML are constantly evolving and changing.

 Versioning alignment between dependencies--i.e., between tools and libraries that rely on one another--is extremely important, and things fall out of sync easily.
 Things are even more non-standard / experimental with regard to leveraging these tools on WSL.

-These instructions are for anyone interested in playing with the various libraries and frameworks for AI, ML, and Deep Learning on a consumer box with only one GPU running Windows as the underlying OS.
-If you're training large models, you'll likely be somewhat hamstrung if this is the only way you go about it.
-Leveraging Google Colab or Hugging Face would probably be a smarter way to go about it.

-Interestingly, however, everyday, newer pre-trained models with smaller memory footprints are being released so having the option of playing with and tweaking these on your localhost seems useful.

 Where salient, I've included links for the installation of each respective tool, but I expect instructions for installing any particular library or framework